Vanderbilt Commodores football: Tennessee

+Vanderbilt and Tennessee have played 117 times since 1892, Tennessee leads the series 79–33–5.
+When the rivalry first started Vanderbilt dominated by taking 19 of the first 24 with 3 ties.
+But from 1928 to 2022 however, Tennessee has dominated going 77–14–2 against Vanderbilt.
+The largest margin of victory for Vanderbilt was by 76 points in 1918 at Old Dudley Field in Nashville.
+(Vanderbilt 76, Tennessee 0) The largest defeat was 65 points in 1994 at Vanderbilt Stadium (Tennessee 65, Vanderbilt 0).
+The longest win streaks for Vanderbilt is (9) from 1901 to 1913.
+The longest win streak for Tennessee is 22, from 1983 to 2004.

-Georgia Tech
+Georgia Tech (dormant)

 The Commodores first met the Georgia Tech Yellow Jackets in 1892 in Atlanta, Georgia with Vanderbilt winning 20–10.
 Since 1924, the winning team in the series has received a silver-plated cowbell with the year and final score of each game engraved on it.
 The trophy was created by Ed F. Cavaleri, who was described by the Atlanta Constitution as “a faithful Georgia Tech supporter though he did not attend the Jacket institution,” according to Georgia Tech's website.
 Cavaleri purchased a cowbell at an Atlanta hardware store to use as a noise-maker while on his way to a game in 1924.
 The Commodores defeated Georgia Tech 3–0, however another fan in attendance suggested that Cavaleri award the bell to the winning team.
 The tradition was born and Cavaleri attended every game between the two teams from 1924 to 1967.
 The cowbell has a gold plate screwed into each side, with “GEORGIA TECH-VANDERBILT FOOTBALL TROPHY” inscribed at the top.
-Three columns list the year of each game, Vanderbilt’s points scored and Georgia Tech’s points scored.
+Three columns list the year of each game, Vanderbilt's points scored and Georgia Tech's points scored.
 The results of the games from 1924 to 1967 are engraved on one side; the results from 2002, 2003, 2009 and 2016 are on the other.
-Vanderbilt is 15–20-3 against Georgia Tech in 38 games.
-The Commodores lost the last matchup 38–7 in 2016.
+Vanderbilt is 16–20-3 against Georgia Tech in 39 games.
+The Commodores won the most recent matchup 35–27 in the 2024 Birmingham Bowl.

-Sewanee
+Sewanee (historical)

 Vanderbilt and the Sewanee Tigers were both founding members of the Southern Intercollegiate Athletic Association (SIAA), the Southern Conference, and the Southeastern Conference (SEC).
 It is the oldest of Vanderbilt's rivalries; dating back to 1891 when Vanderbilt played its second football game.
 Vanderbilt leads the series 40–8–4.
 The largest margin of victory was in 1905 when Vanderbilt won 68–4.
 Usually played towards the end of the season on Thanksgiving Day, the two teams have not met again since 1944 and are unlikely to anytime soon as Sewanee plays in NCAA Division III.